 AMAZEworks will work organization leaders to provide an equity lens when determining policies, procedures and practices around recruitment, hiring, retention, leadership development, and community outreach.

-AMAZEworks facilitates listening sessions with constituents and/or community to help organizations fully understand the landscape of their work and their impact.
-These listening sessions pose questions designed specifically to the work of the organization and provide valuable feedback on how an organization can achieve relevance in a changing world.
+AMAZEworks facilitates listening sessions, focus groups, and interviews with organizational stakeholders to help organizations fully understand the landscape of their work and their impact.
+These listening opportunities pose questions designed specifically to the work of the organization and provide valuable feedback on how an organization can achieve equity and belonging in a changing world.

 Coaching for Leadership and Staff